4GeeksAcademy/python-lists-loops-programming-exercises/exercises/13.3-Filter_list_strings/README.md

 ## 📝Instructions:

-1. Given a list names please create a function filters the list with only the names that contain the given string.
+1. Given a list of names called `names` please create a function that filters the list with only the names that contain the given string.

 2. The given string is `'am'`